Table of Contents

 Four years of intensive indoctrination leave college graduates with a predisposition for liberalism and progressivism.
 They are likely to accept atheism, the theory of evolution, and materialism without a second thought.
 They become narrow-minded “snowflakes” who lack common sense and pursue hedonistic lifestyles without taking responsibility for their actions.
 They lack knowledge, have a narrow worldview, know very little or nothing about the history of America or the world, and have become the main target for communist deception.

-In the eyes of the world, the United States is still a major country in education.
+In the eyes of the world, the United States is still a leader in education.
 For over a century, the United States has been a political, economic, and military superpower.
-The funds it spends on education far exceed that of most countries.
+Its education spending far exceeds that of most countries.
 After World War II, American democracy and affluence attracted talented people from around the world.
 Its STEM graduate programs and professional schools are second to none.

 However, a crisis is unfolding within.
 The proportion of foreign students in graduate STEM programs far exceeds that of American students, and the gap is increasing with each year.
 This reflects the erosion of elementary, secondary, and post-secondary education across the United States.
 Students are purposefully being dumbed down and ruined.
 The consequences are unfolding before our eyes, and there is more yet to come.

-KGB defector Yuri Bezmenov, introduced in Chapter Five, described in the early 1980s how communist ideological infiltration in America was nearing completion: “Even if you start right now, here this minute, you start educating [a] new generation of Americans, it will still take you fifteen to twenty years to turn the tide of ideological perception of reality back to normalcy. …”
+KGB defector Yuri Bezmenov, introduced in Chapter Five, described in the early 1980s how communist ideological infiltration in America was nearing completion: “Even if you start right now, here this minute, you start educating [a] new generation of Americans, it will still take you 15 to 20 years to turn the tide of ideological perception of reality back to normalcy.”

 A third of a century has passed since Bezmenov gave his interview.
-During this period, even as we witnessed the downfall of the Soviet Union and other socialist regimes in Eastern Europe, communism’s infiltration and subversion in the West didn’t stop in the least.
+During this period, even as we witnessed the downfall of the Soviet Union and other socialist regimes in Eastern Europe, communism’s infiltration and subversion in the West didn’t stop at all.
 Communist elements in the West set their sights on education as a primary target.
-They took over the institution at all tiers, spread their influence in family education, and promoted their own twisted theories on education and pedagogy.
+They took over the institution at all tiers, promoting their own twisted theories on education, pedagogy, and parenting.

-It should be emphasized that more or less all people in the world, especially those who went to college after the 1960s, received exposure to communist influences.
-The humanities and social sciences are the worst affected.
-Most people in these fields were unknowingly indoctrinated, and only a few individuals set out to intentionally promote communist ideology.
-Here we expose communist aims, so people can identify them and distance themselves.
+It should be emphasized that nearly all people in the world, especially those who attended college after the 1960s, have been exposed to communist influences.
+The humanities and social sciences are the most affected.
+Only a few individuals set out to intentionally promote communist ideology, but the majority of people in these fields have been unknowingly indoctrinated.
+Here we expose communism’s aims so that people can identify and distance themselves from them.